-PE 1300 Beginning Swimming Semester Taught Spring, Fall (1:0:2) General Ed Requirement: N/A swimming strokes: front crawl, back crawl, elementary backstroke, sidestroke and breaststroke.
+PE 1300 Beginning Swimming

+In this course students will learn to swim.
+They will gain experience and comfortably display the five basic swimming strokes: front crawl, back crawl, elementary backstroke, sidestroke and breaststroke.
 The students will also learn to dive from the bank and low-board.
 They will be taught to swim fully clothed and use their clothes as a flotation device.